aeturrell/coding-for-economists/code-preliminaries.md

 ```

 This saves the tedium of installing packages one-by-one, and it gives you a nice separate environment for going through 'coding for economists'.
 Remember, to use the new environment, use the button in Visual Studio Code or `conda activate codeforecon` on the command line.
 You can find much more details of how to use environments--including deleting them--over on Anaconda's [guide to managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

+## (Advanced) Fine-tuning your integrated development environment

+If you just want to get on with some coding, feel free to skip this section.

+Once you've downloaded *Visual Studio Code* and installed some basic extension - Python, Pylance, and Jupyter - you'll have enough to get going but VS Code can do a whole lot more with some extra add ons.
+You can install these using the extensions tab on the left hand side of VS Code.
+Here are the ones I recommend and why:

+- Markdown extensions - markdown is a simple text language that is often used to provide readmes for code repositories.
+It comes with the file extension .md
+  - *Markdown All in One*, to help writing Markdown docs.
+  - *Markdown Preview Enhanced*, to view rendered markdown as you type it (right click and select 'Open Preview...').
+- Coding extensions
+  - *Bracket Pair Colorizer 2*, which allows matching brackets to be identified with colours.
+Very useful when you have nested methods!
+  - *indent-rainbow*, gives different levels of indentation different colours for ease of reading.
+  - *Path Intellisense*, autocompletes filenames in code.
+- Version control
+  - *Git History*, view and search your git log along and show a graph of git commits with details.
+  - *GitLens*, helps to visualise code authorship at a glance via 'Git blame' annotations, navigate and explore Git repositories, and more.
+  - *Code Spell Checker*, does exactly what it says, really useful for avoiding mangled variable name errors.
+To ensure it uses 'British English', change the 'C Spell: Language' text from 'en' to 'en-GB' in VS Code's settings.
+Other languages are available as separate extensions.
+- General
+  - *Rainbow CSV*, uses colour to make plain old CSV files much more readable in VS Code.
+  - *vscode-icons*, intelligent icons for your files as seen in the VS Code file explorer, eg a folder called data gets an icon showing a disc drive superimposed onto a folder.
+- LaTex - it's a bit of surprise, but VS Code is one of the best LaTeX editors out there: if not *the* best.
+You will need LaTeX installed already though and initial setup of a compilation 'recipe' is a bit fiddly (though, once it works, it's dreamy).
+  - *LaTeX Workshop*, provides core features for LaTeX typesetting with Visual Studio Code.
+  - *LaTeX Preview*, both in-line and side-by-side previews of LaTeX code.
+A really fantastic extension.

+As well as adding extra extensions, you can customise the default settings of VS Code.
+As mentioned before, you'll probably want to change the `jupyter.sendSelectionToInteractiveWindow` setting to True.
+The easiest way to do this is to go to Settings (the cog icon) and type in 'Jupyter: Send Selection', and you should see a tick box come up; make sure it's ticked.

+Another useful one for coding is to change the 'Editor: Render Whitespace' setting, aka `editor.renderWhitespace` from 'selection' to 'boundary'.
+This will now show any boundary whitespace, or more than one instance of whitespace contiguously, as a grey dot.
+This might seem odd but it's really useful because the wrong amount of whitespace can create problems with code.

 ## Review